Group 02

 Hi everyone!

 I’m Muna and I grew up in Manchester before starting my bachelors at MSA in 2019.
 I finished my undergraduate degree as part of PRAXXIS and graduated in 2022, before working in practice for two years.
-I currently work at Stride Treglown Architects in their Manchester office, where I've been able to work across multiple sectors, design teams and project development stages - mainly in the Higher Education, Healthcare and Student Residential sectors.
+Currently, I work at Stride Treglown Architects in their Manchester office, where I've been able to work across multiple sectors, design teams and project development stages - mainly in the Higher Education, Healthcare and Student Residential sectors.

 During my fifth year, I've continued exploring my interest in social sustainability and community-centred design through our research methods workshops and studio projects.